Minmatar-Fleet-Alliance/FL33T-Fits/Fits/Cruisers/[NVY-5] Exequror Navy Issue.md

 ## Description

 After its recent revamp the Exequror Navy became one of the most scary nano ship there is.
 Projection, damage, tank, speed: this ship has it all.
-It's only weaknesses are a cap a bit frail when you start to rep and the bad tracking of railgun.
-You will need to manually pilot to track properly while kiting and be mindful of your cap usage to not cap yourself out.
+Its only weaknesses are a cap a bit frail when you start to rep and the bad tracking of railgun.
+You will need to manually pilot to track properly while kiting and be mindful of your cap usage when repping to not cap yourself out.

 ## Fit